leberns/neshop-aca/docs/01-getting-started-deploying-to-azure.md

-# Getting Started - Deploying to Azure
+# Getting Started – Deploying to Azure with GitHub CI/CD

 How to deploy from your GitHub repository to your Azure account.